plumdot/plumdot.github.io/about.md

 ---

 Hello, my name is Ralph. <br>
-I've been programming since 2007, and continue to get hooked a bit more every day.

-Currently, I design and architect mobile and web apps for General Motors in Detroit, MI.<br>
+I'm a software designer currently working for General Motors in Detroit, MI.<br>
 Prior to that, I worked as a web designer for Grey NYC.

+I started web design and front-end development during my time in undergrad.
+I started programing in 2006 with ActionScript to get more interactivity in my websites.
+Lately, I like to work on Android apps along with front-end stuff.
+I continue to get hooked with programming a bit more every day.

 I graduated from the College for Creative Studies, an art and design school located in Detroit.<br>
 My concentration was animation and digital media.